 Wyoming Apiary Map

+In the past, the Bee Laws were an informal means of maintaining a ‘good old commercial boys beekeeper’s club’.
 The apiary records were such an embarrassing mess, that the regulators often asked about the need for bee regulation.

-Looking at the map in detail, there are some very obvious location errors.
+Looking at the new map in detail, there are some obvious location errors.
 Some apiaries are located in areas where neither bees, livestock, or humans can survive.
 And no human activity can be seen anywhere near the stickpin. 🙂

 Beyond that, this map represents a big step away from the past.
 Maybe, in the future, the Bee Laws will benefit all of Wyoming’s citizens and not just the chosen few.

-And I’d like to thank the Natrona County Beekeepers Club for the link.
+Thanks Natrona County Beekeepers Club for the link.